jc00ke/cascadia-ruby-2012-maglev/README.md

 Just crack open `index.html` in a browser to view the slides.
 If you want to see them with speaker notes, ROFLSCALE your system & install `node`.
 You can find more instructions on reveal.js [here](http://hakim.se/projects/reveal-js).

-You can run locally with `rackup` or visit it at [http://cascadia-ruby-2012-maglev.herokuapp.com](http://cascadia-ruby-2012-maglev.herokuapp.com).
+You can run locally with `rackup`.